genesis-ai-dev/ai-book/README.md

 ### Pricing

 The extension is free to use.
 OpenAI isn't.
-Configure `llm-book.openAI.dollarsPerKiloToken` to show how much a given cell or notebook will cost to execute.
-Configure `llm-book.openAI.showTokenCount` to hide the token counts on cells and notebooks.
+Configure `ai-translate.openAI.dollarsPerKiloToken` to show how much a given cell or notebook will cost to execute.
+Configure `ai-translate.openAI.showTokenCount` to hide the token counts on cells and notebooks.

 ## LLaMa?

 There is initial support for LLaMa models (anything CLI-powered, really) but it's wonky (the prompt is echoed back in the response, for one).
 Also, the base LLaMa models aren't well suited for conversational settings, and do not support the `system`, `user`, `assistant` breakdown.
 If you are interested in furthering this support, PR's are more than welcome.
-Set `llm-book.LLaMa.binary` to begin.
+Set `ai-translate.LLaMa.binary` to begin.

 ## OpenAI?

-By default the extension queries against OpenAI APIs (`https://api.openai.com/v1/chat/completions`), however this is easily configured via the `llm-book.openAI.endpoint` setting.
+By default the extension queries against OpenAI APIs (`https://api.openai.com/v1/chat/completions`), however this is easily configured via the `ai-translate.openAI.endpoint` setting.
 Your API key is added in the notebook's controls.